Tapioca-DAO/Tapioca-bar/docs/bar/NativeTokenFactory.md

 > NativeTokenFactory

 The NativeTokenFactory is a token factory to create ERC1155 tokens.
 This is used by YieldBox to create native tokens in YieldBox.
-These have many benefits: - low and predictable gas usage - simplified approval - no hidden features, all these tokens behave the same
+These have many benefits: - low and predictable gas usage - simplified approval - no hidden features, all these tokens behave the same TODO: MintBatch?
+BurnBatch?